Symmetry energy and neutron star properties in the saturated Nambu-Jona-Lasinio model

 \section{INTRODUCTION}

-The nuclear symmetry energy is important for understanding the reaction dynamics of heavy-ion collisions, the structures of neutron- and proton-rich nuclei, and properties of neutron stars (NS) ~\cite{ba1,ba2,lat01,lat14}.
-Though the symmetry energy, which is the energy difference per nucleon between pure neutron matter and symmetric matter, is well constrained at saturation density to date~\cite{lat14,ba3,ch14,ts10,la13,wang15}, the density dependence of the symmetry energy is still poorly known especially at supra-normal densities~\cite{ba2,zhen4}.
+The nuclear symmetry energy is important for understanding the reaction dynamics of heavy-ion collisions, the structures of neutron- and proton-rich nuclei, and properties of neutron stars (NS) ~\cite{ba1,ba2,lat01}.
+Though the symmetry energy, which is the energy difference per nucleon between pure neutron matter and symmetric matter, is well constrained at saturation density to date~\cite{ba3,ch14,ts10,la13,wang15}, the density dependence of the symmetry energy is still poorly known especially at supra-normal densities~\cite{ba2,zhen4}.
 The symmetry energy predicted by different models is rather diverse at high densities~\cite{yong5,wen6,br00,chen05,fu06,ho01,ji07a,lie7}.
 Unfortunately, the symmetry energy extracted from the data with various isospin diffusion models also suffers from the large uncertainty which diversifies in super-soft~\cite{xiao16}, soft~\cite{ru11}, and stiff~\cite{zhao17} forms at high densities.
 We note that new experiments to probe the high-density symmetry energy are also on the way~\cite{xiao14}.
-The super-soft symmetry energy which reaches the maximum and then turns to negative values at high densities can be obtained from some nonrelativistic models~\cite{br00,chen05}, while the relativistic mean field (RMF) models can not produce the super-soft symmetry energy~\cite{fu06,ho01,ji07a,lie7}.
-For instance, the nonlinear RMF models~\cite{ho01}, the density-dependent RMF models ~\cite{ji07a,le1}, and the point coupling RMF models~\cite{ni1,ni2,p1} predict similar tendencies of symmetry energy, and no super-soft symmetry energy arises in these models~\cite{lie7}.

-The RMF models have the merit of Lorentz invariance.
-The success of RMF models in interpreting the pseudospin symmetry~\cite{gi99,li15,ya14} and analyzing polarization observables in proton-nuclei reactions~\cite{jr8,bc9} indicates that the relativistic dynamics that includes the large attractive scalar and repulsive vector is of special importance.
-In finite nuclei, it is the cancelation between the large scalar and vector that plays the crucial role in the structural properties.
-While fermions in non-relativistic models are required to be antisymmetrized, in relativistic models the fermions are indeed identified by the Dirac equation which is specifically for fermions.
-It is thus not surprising that the RMF theory has achieved great success in past decades~\cite{Wal74,Bog77,Chin77,Ser86,Rei89,Ring96,Ser97,Ben03,Meng06,Ji07,du14}.
-The merit of Lorentz invariance is also manifest in comparison with the fact that some of the non-relativistic models reach super-luminal sound speeds for high density matter at the center of neutron stars~\cite{ma02,be15}.
+While different high-density behaviors of the symmetry energy are usually classified by the magnitude of the slope of the symmetry energy at saturation density, we may raise the question: Are there new high-density behaviors of the symmetry energy that can't be simply elaborated by the slope parameter.